 Imagine you’re sending out an email to your list… something to do with your product (any product or service, or yourself).

 I challenge you to come up with a “pattern interrupting” headline, and how you would tie it in to your story…

-And please do post it below in the comments.do comment below with what you came up with!
+And please do post it below in the comments below (scroll to the bottom of the page) with what you came up with!